What is a College House?

 You will have the opportunity to meet your academic advisor in a group meeting during Orientation.
 Following this group meeting, you will have a chance to talk to your advisor individually.
 During this appointment, you will be able to discuss any changes to your course schedule.

 You will be placed in a first-year seminar over the summer.
+In addtion, if you choose to take math, chemistry, or foreign language, you will be placed in those courses over the summer as well.
 You will then register for the rest of your courses during New Student Orientation in August after meeting with your academic advisor.
 Students are then allowed to add/drop courses during the first two weeks of classes.

 At any point in the semester, you can consult with your academic adviser.
 In addition, your House Dean can help you with academic issues.
 If you have questions prior to orientation and would like to speak with someone, call 717-291-3989 or write an email to .